woliul/fluffy-python/day_01_HelloWorld/README.md

 # Day 1: Hello World & The `print()` Function 🗣️

-Welcome to Day 1 of my `fluffy-python` learning journey!
+Welcome to `Day 1` of my **Fluffy Python** learning journey!
 Today, we're starting with the very first step in almost any programming language: making your code say "Hello World!"
 In Python, we do this using the fundamental `print()` function.

 ### The `print()` Function: Your Program's Voice